Why Go to Church (part 2)

 I mentioned in the first part of this blog series that there is a purpose to church and that God tells us we need church.
 So why do we need church and what is its purpose?

 But church isn’t always beautiful, is it?
-It should be the safest of places where everyone can feel welcomed, but church isn't always safe.
-It can be highly political, cliquish, self-serving, and toxic.
-The reality is that there are healthy but flawed churches, and there are highly unhealthy churches.
+It should be the safest of places where everyone can feel welcomed, but it can be highly political, cliquish, self-serving, and toxic.
+The reality is that there are both healthy yet flawed churches, and there are also highly unhealthy churches.
 In fact, Christians may be the biggest threat to Christianity.

 The one thing we know is that there is no perfect church because it's filled with imperfect people, people who may be redeemed yet still imperfectly representing their perfect God.
 It is comforting to recall what Isaiah prophesied about Jesus: